Treatment

 • Spondylolisthesis: A condition where one vertebra slips over another, potentially causing nerve compression and pain.

 Symptoms of these conditions can include persistent lower back pain, radiating pain into the legs, numbness, and difficulty moving.
 Diagnosis involves physical exams and imaging studies such as MRI or CT scans to assess the extent of the problem.
+However, most patients with lower back pain do not require surgery.

 When is Lower Back Pain Surgery Needed?